Employer of Record

 Employees can be required to work overtime, but mandatory rest periods must be observed.

-The maximum annual overtime limit is typically 250 hours, which can increase to 300 hours with a collective agreement or up to 400 hours with voluntary overtime.
+The maximum annual overtime limit is typically 250 hours, which can increase to 300 hours with a collective agreement or up to 400 hours where the legal conditions for voluntary overtime are met.

-Overtime pay includes a 50% surcharge on regular working days.
+Overtime pay generally includes a 50% surcharge on regular working days.

-On rest days and state holidays, employees are entitled to either a 50% wage supplement plus extra time off, or a 100% wage supplement.
+On weekly rest days and public holidays, employees are generally entitled to either a 100% wage supplement or compensatory time off with the applicable supplement under the Labour Code.

 Mercans’ payroll capabilities